aerni/statamic-dynamic-cache/README.md

       default: true
 ```

 Alternatively, you can also use a Toggle Fieldtype to manually turn the static cache on and off.
-Just note, that this kind of defeats the dynamic problem this addon is trying to solve …
+Just note that this kind of defeats the dynamic problem this addon is trying to solve …

 **Fieldset with Toggle Fieldtype:**
 ```yaml